vimeo/psalm/docs/running_psalm/issues/InvalidLiteralArgument.md

 # InvalidLiteralArgument

-Emitted when a scalar value is passed to a method that expected another scalar type
+Emitted when a literal argument is passed where a variable is expected, such as the first argument of `strpos`, where an explicit `$haystack` is almost always unintended.

 ```php
 <?php